Goethean science

 Goethean science concerns the natural philosophy (German Naturphilosophie "philosophy of nature") of German writer Johann Wolfgang von Goethe.
 Although primarily known as a literary figure, Goethe did research in morphology, anatomy, and optics.
 He also developed a phenomenological approach to natural history, an alternative to Enlightenment natural science, which is still debated today among scholars.

 His works in natural history include his 1790 Metamorphosis of Plants and his 1810 book Theory of Colors.
-His work in optics, and his polemics against the reigning Newtonian theory of optics, were poorly received by the natural history establishment of his time.
+His work in colour, and his polemics against the Newtonian Optics had a mixed reception from the natural history establishment of the time — under half spoke against Goethe, while a third of natural scientists had favourable reviews of Goethe's colour theory.

 Background

 The rationalist scientific method, which had worked well with inert nature (Bacon's natura naturata), was less successful in seeking to understand vital nature (natura naturans).
 At the same time, the rational-empirical model based on the predominance of mentative thinking (German: sinnen) via the intellect (German: Sinn), started by Descartes and advanced most notably in France, was leading to confusion and doubt rather than clarity.
 Especially in subjective topics, equally rational arguments could be made for widely divergent propositions or conceptions.

-The more empirical approach favored in Britain (Hume) had led to viewing reality as sense-based, including the mind; how, what we perceive is only a mental representation of what is real, and what is real we can never really know.
+The more empirical approach favored in Britain (Hume) had led to viewing reality as sense-based, including the mind; how, what we perceive is only a mental representation of what is real, and what is real we can never really know, according to Immanuel Kant's theory of appearance (Schein) and the thing-in-itself (Ding-an-sich).

 As one observer summarizes, there were two 'games' being played in philosophy at the time – one rational and one empirical, both of which led to total skepticism and an epistemological crisis.